raeleus/goodasker/README.md

 **Be patient.** Go ahead and ask your question but expect a delayed response.
 The nature of internet help is that of waiting.
 Helpers are of an international cast with varying schedules and interest.
 Don’t be dissuaded if your question doesn’t get any traction and certainly don’t spam for attention.
 Only repost after a good period of time has passed and do so carefully.

 **Be open to alternatives.** You think the helpers gave you the wrong answer.
 They had the audacity to ask you why you are doing it this way.
 Perhaps it was the wrong answer.
 Or, more likely than not, you asked the wrong question!
-If they're telling you that your approach is completley incorrect, they're telling you from experience.
+If they're telling you that your approach is completely incorrect, they're telling you from experience.
 Be willing to try something else even if it goes against your instincts.

 ## Examples